Theydon Bois: Theydon Bois and Epping Forest

 Epping Forest, an ancient woodland and former Royal Forest, borders Theydon Bois.
+Part of the parish lay within the royal forest, and during the 1850s the Crown negotiated the sale of its forestal rights; in 1857 R. W. H. Dare bought those over his manor for £1,353, and he and his son then inclosed more than 300 acres of forest between 1857 and 1871.
+Inclosure was halted by government action, and under the Epping Forest Act 1878 most of the forest land in the parish was thrown open again and placed under permanent protection.
+The inhabitants' ancient rights of estovers, exercised each year from 12 November to the following 23 April, were recognised by the Act and extinguished in return for compensation.

 The Theydon Bois & District Rural Preservation Society was founded to preserve the rural character of the countryside in and around the village.

+A listed cast-iron boundary post, one of the last remaining markers from the ring of 280 originally surrounding London, can be found in the forest on the Theydon Bois side of Epping Road.

 Governance

-Theydon Bois is governed locally by a Parish Council made up of 10 Councillors serving on a 4-year term with 1 of them selected as the chairman of the council for a 12 Month Term (currently Roy Beers).
+Theydon Bois is governed locally by a parish council made up of ten councillors serving four-year terms, one of whom is selected as chairman for a twelve-month term.
 In Parliament it is represented by the constituency of Epping Forest.

 Transport

 Theydon Bois tube station is on the London Underground's Central line.
 There is currently one bus service connecting the village to Loughton, Abridge, Epping and Harlow.

 Pubs

 The village used to have four pubs but now only has two, the Bull and the Queen Victoria.
 Theydons (previously The Railway Arms) and the Sixteen String Jack were closed (in 2011 and 2016, respectively) and converted to flats.